dhawangayash/spring-boot-rest-example/README.md

-# Spring Boot "Microservice" Example Project
+#Task creation example using  Spring Boot "Microservice" Example Project

-This is a sample Java / Maven / Spring Boot (version 1.5.6) application that can be used as a starter for creating a microservice complete with built-in health check, metrics and much more.
-I hope it helps you.
+This uses Java / Maven / Spring Boot (version 1.5.6) application which is a starter for creating a microservice complete with built-in health check, metrics and much more.

 ## How to Run